gboulant/todogo/doc/talks/talk01.01.userguide.rst

 Index life cycle:

 * The global index (GID) is unique and invariant ever.
-It is defined as a concatenation of a date flag YYYYMMDD and a sha1 of the task metadata.
+It is defined as a concatenation of a date flag YYYYMMDD and a sha1 of the task's metadata.
 * The usage index (UID) is unique and invariant as long as the task is in the journal
-* Once a task is move from the journal to the archive, its usage index is released and can be reused for a new task.
+* Once a task is moved from the journal to the archive, its usage index is released and can be reused for a new task.

 ================